jlinclabs/apidocs/a_server.md

 {% include starsep.html %}

-### Updating account data for a user from a particular vendor
+### Updating account data for a user from a particular organization

 _POST https://sandbox.a.jlinclabs.net/api/organizations/accountData_
 ```json